redl-m/Emotion-Detection/README.md

 ### Setting up the local LLM

 The default local LLM used for this project is tiiuae/falcon-7b-instruct.
-It was chosen for its reasonable ratio of model size and processing time.
+It was chosen for its availablility and okay ratio of model size and processing time.
 On first use, huggingface will download the model if not present.
-Even tough tiiuae/falcon-7b-instruct is relatively fast regarding computation time, it can take up to several minutes to generate a summary and be extremely memory expensive.
+Note that using tiiuae/falcon-7b-instruct it can take up to several minutes to generate a summary and will be extremely memory expensive.
+google/gemma-3-1b-it is a highly recommendable LLM model, it comes with a much shorter (~ 10%) computation time than tiiuae/falcon-7b-instruct and similarly good performance, but needs a huggingface account to use.
 On program start, the local LLM model can be set.
 Previous LLM models will be stored using the browser's history.

 ### Setting up the remote LLM